If you’re trying out the max hydration method, I’ve outlined the 5 best conditioners for step 2 of the method.

-Over the next few articles, I will be discussing the best 5 products for every step of the max hydration method based on my experience, research and budget.
-You can read the previous max hydration method articles here:
+Over the next few articles, I will be discussing the best 5 products for every step of the max hydration method based on my experience, research, and budget.

 - Does the Max Hydration Method Live Up to the Hype?

 - How I Modified the Max Hydration Method for My Hair Type